calebsauder/caleb/README.md

 ## Known Issues

-* Sound is only output through HDMI
+* Sound is only output through HDMI - test